 In almost 70 acres there are fields for soccer, baseball, softball and lacrosse, as well as the kind of playground kids can run wild in.

-For gentler recreation the park has a walking trail tracing those sport facilities, as well as Southbury’s community gardens, a gazebo, restrooms and a picnic areas.
+For gentler recreation the park has a walking trail tracing those sports facilities.
+Added to that is Southbury’s community gardens, a gazebo, restrooms and a picnic area for more passive pursuits.
+I visited on a sunny summer’s day and spent an hour by the gazebo with a book.

 Anglers with licenses can cast their lines from the banks of the Pomperaug River, which borders the park.